New Student Advising

 No, 300 units (3 courses) is the minimum number possible, and 400 units (4 courses) is the maximum allowed.
 If you need to make some adjustments to your schedule during first week, you might temporarily drop below three, and that's fine.
 You need to be sure you're enrolled in at least three by the add/drop deadline.
 You cannot, however, temporarily go over four courses, even if you're just trying to adjust your schedule.

-Courses numbered 10000 are ordinarily general education or introductory courses.
-Courses numbered 20000 are intermediate, advanced, or upper-level courses that are open only to undergraduates.
-Courses numbered 30000 and above are graduate courses that are available only to undergraduate students who obtain the consent of the instructor.
+Courses numbered 1XXXX are ordinarily general education or introductory courses.
+Courses numbered 2XXXX are intermediate, advanced, or upper-level courses that are open only to undergraduates.
+Courses numbered 3XXXX and above are graduate courses that are available only to undergraduate students who obtain the consent of the instructor.
 Higher-numbered courses within each of these categories do not necessarily indicate increasing levels of difficulty.
 For more information, see here.

 This is called cross-listing, and when the numbers are in the 10000 and 20000 ranges, it generally indicates that the content of the course is relevant to students in multiple disciplines.
 In all but a few cases, these are just different labels for the exact same course.
 For instance, the Public Policy class called Environmental Law (PBPL 23100) is listed in the Catalog as having "Equivalent Course(s)" numbered LLSO 23100 and ENST 23100.
 In this case, Public Policy (PBPL), Environmental and Urban Studies (ENST), and Law, Letters, and Society (LLSO) have all assigned numbers to this one course, and it could reasonably count toward any of those majors.

 Upper-level students may have already registered for courses for Autumn, which means seats in many courses may be taken.
-However, a lot of the classes first year students take (Humanities, Calculus, General Chemistry, etc.) will have minimal seats taken, since it's less common for students to take any of them in subsequent years.
-Some things, like SOSC, may look like they're at capacity, but the seat counts will be raised specifically to allow first years into those course sections.
+However, many of the classes first year students take (Humanities, Calculus, General Chemistry, etc.) will have minimal seats taken, since it's less common for students to take any of them in subsequent years.

-Other times, the class in question may not have much - if any - space available.
-It's possible that a few seats might open up for during the add/drop period (during the first week of classes) or can be accessed with instructor consent, and you can talk to your adviser about that in greater detail during Orientation Week.
-However, you shouldn't plan for either of those methods in your first quarter.
-This means that if you have your eye on ARTV 10100, and it only shows that there are 3 seats left, you know you should have some back-up options in place.
+Sometimes, however, the class in question may not have much - if any - space available.
+It's possible that a few seats might open up for during the add/drop period (during the first week of classes) or can be accessed with instructor consent.
+You can discuss this with your adviser in greater detail during Orientation Week.
+However, you shouldn't plan for either of these methods in your first quarter.
+This means that if you have your eye on ARTV 10100, and it only shows that there are 3 seats left, you should have some back-up options in place.
 You may not get that class this term, and that's fine - you'll have your chance at it in future quarters.

 The College requires a minimum of 4200 units of credit to receive a bachelor's degree.
 Of total credits earned, at least 3800 must be earned by course enrollments (i.e. taking an actual course, including transfer credit).
-So if you come in with 600 units of AP credit, that's great and it'll give you a head start toward the 4200 credits needed to graduate, but you'll still need to take at least 38 courses.
+Example: If you come in with 600 units of AP credit, that's great and it'll give you a head start toward the 4200 credits needed to graduate, but you will still need to take at least 38 courses.

 Back to top